 Housing in Philadelphia

-You’ll find varied and affordable housing options accessible to Wharton, from campus living to high-rise apartments to single-family homes.
+You’ll find varied and affordable housing options accessible to Wharton, from high-rise apartments to single-family homes.
 To learn more about Philadelphia’s neighborhoods, check out VisitPhilly’s Neighborhood Guide.
 Below are a few housing options that are popular with Wharton students.

 Center City (Rittenhouse Square)